 If a positional header called for in the definition of

-StringToSign is not present in your request, (
+StringToSign is not present in your request (for example,

-Content-MD5, for example, are optional for PUT requests, and meaningless
+Content-MD5 are optional for PUT requests and meaningless

-for GET requests), substitute the empty string ("") in for that position.
+for GET requests), substitute the empty string ("") for that position.

 A valid time stamp (using either the HTTP